zovoilis-lab/Flye/README.md

 ---------------
 A preferred way report any problems or ask questions about Flye is the [issue tracker](https://github.com/fenderglass/Flye/issues).
-Before posting an issue/question, consider to look through the existing topics (opened and closed) or search using keywords - it is possble that your question has already been answered.
+Before posting an issue/question, consider to look through the FAQ and existing issues (opened and closed) - it is possble that your question has already been answered.

 If you reporting a problem, please include the `flye.log` file and provide some details about your dataset (if possible).

-In case you prefer personal communcation, please contact Mikhail at fenderglass@gmail.com.
+In case you prefer personal communication, please contact Mikhail at fenderglass@gmail.com.